Welcome Letter Costa Rica Retreats 2022-2023

 You are a tourist visitor, planning to stay at the finca.
 After you pick up your luggage and you go through customs, you will be out in the street as San Jose Airport doesn’t have a waiting area.
 Keep an eye out for a sign indicating ‘Abdy’.
 If, for whatever reason, the driver is not there at the exact pick-up time, just wait.
 The pick-up times are tentative and based on everybody’s arrival times.
 If somebody’s time changes, we have to adjust the pick up time.

-A tentative pick-up schedule is attached, and also posted in the bulletin.
-We might have a couple of last minute attendees, therefore the schedule might be slightly adjusted, so please make sure to check the schedule on the website prior to your departure.
-Please check your flight information on the pick-up schedule for accuracy, and email email@example.com with any corrections.
+A tentative pick-up schedule for the 31stn is attached, and also posted in the bulletin.
+We might have a couple of last minute attendees, therefore the schedule might be slightly adjusted,so please make sure to check the schedule on the website prior to your departure.
+Please check your flight information on the pick-up schedule for accuracy, and email firstname.lastname@example.org with any corrections.

 Please check the bulletin on the website just before your departure in case of last-minute messages or changes to the shuttle schedules.